brandonweiss/anti-pattern/source/posts/2014-02-04-testing-the-protocol-subdomain-and-host-of-a-rack-app-with-rack-test.html.md

 end
 ```

-After doing some code diving in the relevant parts of Rack::Test I discovered that although it doesn't seem to be explicitly documented anywhere and I'd never seen it done before, Rack::Test actually supports making requests to full URLs, which means you can use it to test the protocol, subdomain, and host of a request!
+After doing some spelunking in the relevant parts of Rack::Test I discovered that although it doesn’t seem to be explicitly documented anywhere and I’d never seen it done before, Rack::Test actually supports making requests to full URLs, which means you can use it to test the protocol, subdomain, and host of a request!

 ```ruby
 describe API do